 At Bricknell, a typical teaching sequence for a PE unit is designed to teach new skills, practise and refine these and give children the opportunity to use and apply them.
 The unit teaching sequence is outlined below:

 A wide range of strategies are used to measure the impact of our Physical Education curriculum.
 Our teaching sequence allows children to respond to self and peer appreciation and evaluation and to assess how they feel they achieved in each session.

 The impact of learning is measured through observations which demonstrate what has been understood and through self and peer evaluation activities which demonstrate the progression of knowledge, skills and understanding.
 Where learning is not secure, additional learning takes place to address this.

-Our Subject Leader will also monitor the effectiveness of the Music curriculum through carrying out regular subject 360 evaluations.
+Our subject leader will also monitor the effectiveness of the Physical Education curriculum through carrying out regular subject 360 evaluations.
 These evaluations are quality assured by the Curriculum Lead, Senior Leadership and Governors.

 The effectiveness of Physical Education is also monitored through pupil and parental voice throughout the course of the year.